hawley-jeffrey-bah/payment-accuracy/website/pages/programs/hhs-administration-for-children-and-families-acf-head-start.md

   cyp6: '0.00'
   cyp7_app1_8: Training
   cyp7_atp1_8: Training
+  cyp7_ucp1: '355.59'
+  cyp7_ucp1_1: HHS is unable to determine the specific documentation that the Head
+    Start recipient failed to provide.
+In one instance, the limitation was imposed because of an active fraud investigation, which prevented HHS from obtaining any information from the recipient.
+In the other instance, the Head Start recipient did not provide transaction level detail to support expenditures.
+Therefore, HHS could not determine the nature of the individual expenditures or the documentation required.
+  cyp7_ucp2_1: HHS is unable to determine the specific documentation that the Head
+    Start recipient failed to provide.
+In one instance, the limitation was imposed because of an active fraud investigation, which prevented HHS from obtaining any information from the Head Start recipient.
+In the other instance, the Head Start recipient did not provide transaction level detail to support expenditures therefore, HHS could not determine the nature of the individual expenditures or the documentation required.
+  cyp7_ucp3_1: HHS is unable to determine the specific documentation that the Head
+    Start recipient failed to provide.
+In one instance, the limitation was imposed because the Head Start recipient is the subject of an active fraud investigation, which prevented HHS from obtaining any information from the recipient.
+In the other instance, the Head Start recipient did not provide transaction level detail to support expenditures therefore, HHS could not determine the nature of the individual expenditures or the documentation required.
+In both scenarios, HHS is unable to determine if the payment is proper or improper without the documentation to conclude if the expenditures qualified as an allowable use of funds under the Head Start program.
   cyp7_ucp4_1: HHS is unable to determine the specific documentation that the Head
     Start recipient failed to provide.
 In one instance, the limitation was imposed because the Head Start recipient is the subject of an active fraud investigation,